5 Tips for Beginner Drummers

 Drums, percussion and accessories: gear to get you started

 The drum set for beginners has to meet your requirements in terms of quality and sound, but shouldn’t break your budget.
 You benefit from the fact that production quality is quite high, even in the entry-level, and often at surprisingly low prices.
-So that you can make rapid progress with your new hobby, you should factor in the appropriate accessories from the start.
-Drumsticks don’t last forever; Drumheads are worn out or tear at some point.
-Exercise pads and gel pads for dampening are helpful; a metronome for your timing, hearing protection for your ears is indispensable.
+So that you can make rapid progress with your new hobby, you should factor in the appropriate accessories from the start. drumsticks don’t last forever; drumheads are worn out or tear at some point. practice pads and drum dampers for dampening are helpful; a metronome for your timing, hearing protection for your ears is indispensable.
 If you live in an apartment and have to keep your volume level low because of the neighbors e-drums might be a great solution for you instead of acoustic drums.

 Beginner acoustic drums